 Their nests look like silken sacks that may more commonly be associated with spiders, and range in size from a golf ball to a rugby ball.
 These nests can be found on the main trunk and underside of structural limbs, where-as the caterpillar itself will be found travelling in convoy (hence the name processionary) to the leaves or within the leaf canopy.
 There can be many nests within one tree.
-These must be avoided as hairs from the caterpillars become trapped in the silk.
 It is also important to note that the nests can be very low down, near the ground so can be problematic for children and pets.
 Nests must be removed by trained professionals using specialist equipment, to ensure the safety of all concerned.

 The Forestry Commission recommends the following health precautions: